-From the giant corporate monitors to the tiny smart watches, users across the globe can now access online information from a variety of sources on a variety of screen sizes.
+From giant corporate monitors to tiny smart watches, users across the globe can now access online information from a variety of sources on a variety of screen sizes.

-If you open a responsive website on your desktop as well as on your smart phone, the contents of the website will arrange itself dynamically on both your desktop and mobile screen spaces.
-Responsive Web Designs can be viewed as they are meant to be i.e, across a range of screen resolutions from the 1024 x 768 to the 1920 x 1080 displays and every other resolution in between.
+If you open a responsive website on your desktop as well as on your smartphone, the contents of the website will arrange themselves dynamically on both your desktop and mobile screen spaces.
+Responsive Web Designs can be viewed as they are meant to be i.e, across a range of screen resolutions from 1024 x 768 to 1920 x 1080 displays and every other resolution in between.
 This design is fluid and straightforward.
 Responsive design websites make a stunning appeal on tablets as well as smartphones.
 Responsive designs result in zero distortion, better adaptability and cleaner codes.

 The concept of Adaptive Design is relatively new as it was conceptualized in 2011 by web designer Aaron Gustafson in his book.
 While Responsive Design relies on changing the design pattern to fit the real estate available to it, Adaptive Design has multiple fixed layout sizes.
 When the site detects the available space, it selects the layout most appropriate for the screen.

-One of the greatest advantages of adaptive design is that it allows the designer to custom make solutions so that the GUI appears optimally on different screen sizes.
-The disadvantage of this design is that it could be expensive, because it requires the designer to create up to six individual GUIs which is equivalent to six versions of a single webpage so as to have the best one ready to be displayed with the required screen specifications.
-Another disadvantage is that adaptive design might leave users without a standard-sized screen with no optimal solution of viewing a webpage.
+One of the greatest advantages of adaptive design is that it allows the designer to custom-make solutions so that the GUI appears optimally on different screen sizes.
+The disadvantage of this design is that it could be expensive because it requires the designer to create up to six individual GUIs which is equivalent to six versions of a single webpage so as to have the best one ready to be displayed with the required screen specifications.
+Another disadvantage is that adaptive design might leave users without a standard-sized screen with no optimal solution for viewing a webpage.

-Popular website Mashable has already called Responsive Design as the design of the year in 2013 owing to some of it’s features which are least likely to ever go away.
+The popular website Mashable has already called Responsive Design the design of the year in 2013 owing to some of its features which are least likely to ever go away.
 It is often debated whether responsive web design is here to stay or will fade out just like a flash in the pan.

 Choosing with insight can empower you to plan and execute your designs with better aim, purpose and results.

-With a proper insight, designers can plan and execute with a clear purpose and deliver clear results.
+With proper insight, designers can plan and execute with a clear purpose and deliver clear results.